 Each painting begins with intent and research and grows from inspirations that appear from its central theme.
 The dichotomy of life, and the light versus the dark are often present and uncovered through the process.
 It’s important for me to have a purpose to my art.
 Through symbolism and recognizable images, I express how each part connects to a greater whole and in that, a greater story.

 Kathryn grew up in Connecticut, where she spent her childhood enforcing her love and passion for art, from raiding her fathers art supplies to taking advanced placement high school classes.
 In college, Kathryn traveled to Florence, Italy to study art at the Florence University of the Arts.
 She graduated with a BFA from the University of Tampa in 2011.
-Since then, Kathryn has exhibited her work in North Carolina, California, Florida, and elsewhere, including “Collectors Choice” in Camarillo, California.
+Since then, Kathryn has been a working studio artist and muralist in North Carolina, exhibiting her work nationally.

-Throughout Kathryn’s journey through life she has explored and learned about the dichotomies of life and they undeniable way everything is connected and has it’s and place.
-In 2012 Kathryn was in a life-threatening accident and was introduced to the incredible healing benefits of honey.
-Experiencing the transformation that took place because of this magical product of nature sparked a passion for learning about gifts from nature and the animal kingdom.
-The impact of this experience on her painting is self -evident.
+Throughout Kathryn’s journey through life she has explored and learned about the dichotomies of life and the undeniable way everything is connected and has its and place.
+In 2012 Kathryn was in a life-threatening accident that was pivotal to her perspective on the world and thus, her art career.
+Experiencing the transformation that took place because of this event gave her a level of substance that she could only have seen through being forced to face the deep, contrasting emotions that occurred.
+The impact of this experience on her painting is self-evident.
 Her current work is based heavily on the light and the dark, the uncomfortable and the beautiful, and the fluidity of identity and soul.
 Through the use of symbolism and recognizable images, she connects a visual image to a theme and in that, a greater story.

-She works primarily in oil paints and aerosol, creating either large scale murals on walls, or on canvas, wood, and animal bones themselves.
-She has murals all over the country including numerous in Florida, North Carolina and Tennessee.
+She currently works primarily in aerosol, acrylics and oils, creating either large scale murals on walls, or on canvas, wood, and animal skulls.
+She has murals all over the country including numerous in North Carolina, Florida and Tennessee.
 Her work on animal skulls has sparked the interest of many, and has earned her numerous commissions for private collectors and public art projects.

 Please look at my curriculum vitae for more information.